turytsia/vut-ija-pacman/xturyt00/readme.txt

 make -f Makefile

-For linux-based systems (We used Ubuntu) run:
+For unix-based systems (We used Ubuntu) run:

 make